Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 On 24th June 1817 Charles Shaw-Lefevre 1st Viscount Eversley (age 23) and Emma Laura Whitbread (age 22) were married.

-Around 1823 Helena Shaw Lefevre Lady St John-Mildmay was born to Charles Shaw-Lefevre 1st Viscount Eversley (age 28) and [his wife] Emma Laura Whitbread (age 28).
+Around 1823 [his daughter] Helena Shaw Lefevre Lady St John-Mildmay was born to Charles Shaw-Lefevre 1st Viscount Eversley (age 28) and [his wife] Emma Laura Whitbread (age 28).
 She married 1851 Henry St John-Mildmay 5th Baronet, son of Henry St John-Mildmay 4th Baronet and Charlotte Bouverie.

-On 27th April 1823 [his father] Charles Shaw-Lefevre (age 63) died.
+On 27th April 1823 [his uncle] Charles Shaw-Lefevre (age 63) died.

 In August 1834 [his mother] Helena Lefevre died.